cleancoders/c3kit-apron/SCHEMA.md

            :y    "2"})
 ```

-Note that the `:x` and `:y` values are strings.
+Notice that the `:x` and `:y` values are strings.
 That's not right.
 They're supposed to be integers.
 No worries.
 Using our `point` schema, we can `coerce` the data in the shape we want.

 ``` clojure
 (require '[c3kit.apron.schema :as schema])